kmatt10/PivotText/README.md

 Then "1": "apples", "2": "Cake", "3": "Oranges"
 Set the pivot table value to max of this rank value and then this can be used to add those corresponding text values in place of the keys

+Could also be used for categorical data which must be calculated

 #### NOTE: Exporting by any native Sisense means *will not preserve the mapping* due to the way Sisense produces exports

 ---